lale-help/lale-help/README.md

 * look at the screenshots in `tmp/capybara` that are created automatically at every test failure (we use the capybara-screenshot gem for that).
 Create a screenshot manually with `show!` or `save_and_open_page` to inspect an image/the HTML of the page at any time step.

 * use `Capybara.pry` to start a shell / debugger in the context of the page.
-From there, use standard capybara API to inspect the page (like `find('some-css-selector')`)
+From there, use standard capybara API to inspect the page (like `find('some-css-selector')`).
+Type `exit` to let the spec continue.

 * often incorrect system setup issues cause errors.
 When things aren't working as you expect, put assertions in your test that ensure the test data is set up as expected, like `expect(working_group.organizer).to eq(my_user)`.
 You can mitigate these with reliable factories and tests for them, though.